Extragalactic magnetism with SOFIA (SALSA Legacy Program) -- V: First results on the magnetic field orientation of galaxies: Magnetic field orientation maps

 \subsection{Methodology}

 Figures \ref{fig:FIR_morphology_CenA} -- \ref{fig:FIR_morphology_spirals} show the $B$-field orientation maps of the galaxies associated with the first data release of SALSA \citep[SALSA IV, ][]{SALSAIV} at FIR wavelengths and radio wavelengths (when available, see Table \ref{tab:FIRRadioObs}).
-The FIR polarization measurements with at least $PI/\sigma_{PI} \ge 2.0$ and $P\le 20$\% were selected for all galaxies, with customized $I/\sigma_{I}$ to avoid contamination from the background, as shown in the Appendix (Table \ref{tab:PPA}), where $\sigma_{PI}$ and $\sigma_{I}$ are the uncertainties per pixel of the polarized flux density and Stokes $I$, respectively.
+The FIR polarization measurements with at least $PI/\sigma_{PI} \ge 2.0$ and $P\le 20$\% were selected for all galaxies, with customized $I/\sigma_{I}$ to avoid contamination from the background, as shown in the Appendix (Table \ref{tab:PPA}), where $\sigma_{PI}$ and $\sigma_{I}$ are the uncertainties per pixel of the polarized flux density and Stokes $I$, respectively.The polarization fraction limit of $P = 20\%$ is given by the maximum polarization fraction ($p_{\rm max} = 19.8\%$) of interstellar dust measured by \textit{Planck} observations \citep{Planck2015}.
+Note that more stringent quality cuts were applied to some specific galaxies, to avoid systematic effects.
+We refer to \citet{LopezRodriguez2021ApJ...914...24L} for specific information about the quality cuts chosen for each galaxy and its relation to the SOFIA/HAWC+ OTFMAP polarimetric observation mode.
 We have rotated the measured polarization angles by $90^{\circ}$ to show the inferred $B$-field orientations in the plane of the sky.
 For radio polarization measurements, all pixels with $PI/\sigma_{PI} \le 2.0$ and $I/\sigma_{I} \le 2$ were excluded, as well as those pixels that contain no significative FIR polarization emission.
-As mentioned in Section \ref{subsec:ObsRadio}, radio polarimetric observations were smoothed and reprojected to the HAWC+ observations.
 For visualization purposes, all figures in this manuscript have a constant polarization length to show the $B$-field orientation.

 Measuring the average $B$-field orientation allows us to quantify the effects of the different spatial resolutions in the observations.
 We provide two different estimations of the average $B$-field position angle: \PAhist\ and \PAint. \PAhist\ is defined as the average of the $B$-field position angles of the individual polarization measurements after quality cuts. \PAhist\ is estimated using the circular mean as